dynamicheart/bookstore/iteration1/README.md

   - homepage UI
   - dynamic loading books' infomation from database
   - Every book info card is linked to itempage which is also loaded dynamicly
-  - login modal , signup modal and cartpage UI (not working)
+  - login modal , signup modal and cartpage UI (not implemented)